selcukozer/splunk_python/README.md

 # splunk_python
-This python scripts help to read data from splunk without splunk limit (50000)
+This python scripts help to read data from splunk without splunk limit (50000) Creating search output as .csv file and pandas dataframe

 # Prerequisites:
 - Python 2.7 installation is required